- What is the core curriculum? Why is it changing?

 *Note: If you don’t see your question listed here, please feel free to email it to email@example.com.

 Central to undergraduate education at the University of Notre Dame is the core curriculum, a set of requirements that apply to all students, regardless of major.
-Notre Dame’s core curriculum offers a Catholic liberal arts education for the 21st century.
+Notre Dame’s core curriculum offers a modern Catholic liberal arts education.
 It is designed to help students develop a wide range of intellectual capacities that will enable them to flourish throughout their lives — and to make a difference in the lives of others.
-Learn more here.

 While the approach to the core will necessarily evolve over time, the goal is always the same: to provide students with a common foundation in learning that will make a unique contribution to their intellectual and personal development.